Living in Prague for the past 3 years, barely a day passed without seeing crowds of tourists occupying the city’s main places and attractions.

 The reason for this sudden mass absence of visitors and locals alike is the coronavirus pandemic which evolved around December last year.
 Several countries were put under a lockdown.
 Czech Republic is one of them.
 In order to stop the virus from spreading, the borders were closed and air travel was put on hold.
 As in other countries, a state of emergency was declared.
 Quarantine became one of the most used words and worldometer one of the most visited websites for live updates.

 Over time, more and more restrictions were put in place.
 Within a short period of time, home office and home schooling were widely practiced.
 Before the virus, things looked differently.
 Only a few companies offered home office as a restricted employee benefit.
-It needed a deadly virus to prove that someone can get the work done from home as good as in the office.
+It needed a deadly virus to prove that someone can get the work done from home as well as in the office.
 The biggest benefit is the travel time which can be saved and used for leisure activities.

 Despite all the negative aspects of the pandemic, getting the opportunity to work from home is a valuable experience which hopefully will gain more popularity in the future.